JonKPowers/horses/readme.md

 and details for the past performance data is [here](http://www.brisnet.com/cgi-bin/static.cgi?page=drfsff).
 All the raw source files are in csv format.

-[INSERT INFO ABOUT NUMBER OF FILES/RECORDS/RACES]
+For purposes of this project, I am including [INSERT INFO ABOUT NUMBER OF FILES/RECORDS/RACES] files containing race results data, which are used for the visualization.
+And for proof of functionality, I've included a handful of the other file types that can be processed.
+These other files contain time and distance information that could be used, but they lack temperature and weather data, which will have to be pulled in from other sources (and which remains a to-do item).

 ## Overview of program logic

-The big-picture program flow is handled by main, and specific functions and routines are contained in other files solely for ease of reading and editing.
+The big-picture program flow is handled by `main.main()`, and specific functions and routines are contained in other files solely for ease of reading and editing.
 By default, `main()` will process all files contained in the `data` subdirectory below `main.py`.
 It can also process individual files when used interactively.